Holland Road Connection

 Construction for this project began in November 2014 and will be completed by October 2017.
 This project will provide an additional north-south continuous roadway in this area of the City of Virginia Beach and adding capacity to the local roadway network, as well as increase safety throughout the corridor.
 The traveling public and area residents should expect to experience typical construction travel impacts during construction.

 Utility relocation began in November of 2014.
-There are 2 phases of utility relocations on Holland Road.
-Phase 1 between Dam Neck Road and Chestwood Drive/Damascus Trail is complete.
-Phase 2 is ongoing from Chestwood/Damascus toward Nimmo Parkway.
-Phase 2 is substantially complete.
-Utility relocation work on the southern end was completed by mid-July.
+There are two phases of utility relocations on Holland Road.
+Phase I between Dam Neck Road and Chestwood Drive/Damascus Trail is complete.
+Phase II is ongoing from Chestwood/Damascus toward Nimmo Parkway.
+Phase II is substantially complete.
+Utility relocation work on the southern end was completed by mid-July of 2015.

 Crews will first make improvements to the Holland Road/Dam Neck Road Intersection.
 Then, crews will start constructing the newest two lanes along Holland Road.
 That will happen in two stages, with one section being built at a time.
 Finally, crews will start work improving the existing lanes.
 The entire project is scheduled to be completed by October 2017.